skybet/skybet.github.io/_posts/2016-06-10-scripting-veritas-netbackup.md

 Putting all this together in a single one-liner tool with a few custom options requires that many CLI commands need to interact with the output from a previous command and modify their command line switches and options accordingly.

-### something
-blah

 ### Naming Conventions

 This is a good point to briefly discuss naming conventions.
 In order to be able to maintain consistency across multiple policy creations, and especially across multiple users, it is essential to have a defined naming convention.
-For our purposes, the folowing naming convention was adopted, in which the various components of NetBackup are broken down into segment according to the Policy Type:
+For our purposes, the following naming convention was adopted, in which the various components of NetBackup are broken down into segment according to the Policy Type:
 * All text is to be in lower case (to avoid complications in a mixed UNIX/Windows environment).
 * Only alphanumeric characters and underscore are permitted.
 * Underscores should be used in place of spaces.